Medicine Overview of Ropin Injection

 - Tell your doctor if you are pregnant or are planning to become pregnant or are breast-feeding.

-Frequently asked questions FOR ROPIN
+Frequently asked questions about Ropin Injection

-Ropivacaine is not a controlled substance
+Ropin is not a controlled substance

 Q. Is ropivacaine an isomer of bupivacaine/is it safer than bupivacaine?